Supports for businesses going green

 You can recycle waste from electrical and electronic equipment (WEEE) for free.

-Small electronic items, similar to household items
+Small electronic items, like household items

 Bring small electronic items, such as computers, desktop printers and batteries (and other electrical items often found in a household) to your local civic amenity site.
 Here it will be collected for recycling instead of being sent to a landfill.
 Contact your local authority for more information, or find your nearest recycling point using the WEEE Ireland map.